swyxio/ai-notes/Monthly Notes/Jan 2024 notes.md

 		-   Get the 95% percentile cosine distance, set that as the threshold.
 		-   Create a new chunk if the cosine distance of a sentence compared to prev. exceeds that threshold.
 	- JSONalyze https://docs.llamaindex.ai/en/latest/examples/query_engine/JSONalyze_query_engine.html#
+- transformers
+	- [ngram speculative decoding now](https://x.com/abacaj/status/1749612925973680426?s=20) supported.
+3x speedup with no extra resources needed
+- [Lepton Search demo](https://twitter.com/jiayq/status/1750935085564764224?s=12&t=90xQ8sGy63D2OtiaoGJuww) aka "open source perplexity ai"
+	- Over the weekend, we built a demo for conversational search with <500 lines of python, and it's live at [https://search.lepton.run](https://t.co/l7q4GGCQOH).
+	- The backend is a really fast Mixtral-8x7b model served on @LeptonAI with throughput as fast as around 200 tokens / second (if you are lucky to not hit "LLM commute traffic").
+Search engine is currently Bing search API.
+Lepton KV as a serverless storage.
+A few learnings on the road: (1) search quality is really, really important.
+A good snippet lead to good summarization.
+(2) a bit of hallucination actually helps to fill in "common knowledge" not covered in the snippets.
+(3) open source models work really well for summarization.
 - open interpreter 0.2 - vision models, and an api
 	- https://twitter.com/hellokillian/status/1743418943120040109
 	- https://api.openinterpreter.com/ The Open Interpreter Project has developed (and here freely hosts) an API which is capable of locating visual controls with single-pixel precision.